 For External Transfers initiated from an account you hold with us, the funds will typically be available in your designated External Account within one Business Day of the transfer.
 One-time External Transfers that are initiated before the cutoff time will begin processing immediately.
 (Transfers initiated from an External Account that are sent to an eligible account you hold with us will typically be available within three Business Days.)

 For select accounts with the Next Day External Transfers option, transfers that are initiated before 6:00 P.M.
-Central on a Business Day will begin processing immediately and the funds will be available in your designated External Account on the next Business Day.
+CT on a Business Day will begin processing immediately, and the funds will be available in your designated External Account on the next Business Day.

 All transfers initiated on a Business Day after the cutoff time, or transfers initiated on a non-Business Day, will begin processing on the next Business Day.
 The funds will be available in accordance with the selected delivery method as calculated from that date.